zonemaster/zonemaster-backend/docs/API.md

 * `"digtype"`: An non negative integer, required.
 * `"keytag"`: An non negative integer, required.

-No extra properties are allowed.

 ### IP address

 Basic data type: string

-This parameter is a string that are an IPv4 or IPv6.
-It's validated with the following regexes:
+This parameter is a string that is either
+ - a valid IPv4 in [dot-decimal notation] ;
+ - a valid IPv6 in [recommend text format for IPv6 addresses].

+In addition a preliminary check is performed with the following regexes:
  - IPv4 : `/^[0-9]{1,3}\.[0-9]{1,3}\.[0-9]{1,3}\.[0-9]{1,3}$/`
  - IPv6 : `/^[0-9a-f:]+(:[0-9]{1,3}\.[0-9]{1,3}\.[0-9]{1,3}\.[0-9]{1,3})?$/i`